 As the discontinuation of LIBOR heats up, another index has entered the market as a potential substitute.
-Bloomberg’s Short-Term Bank Yield Index (BSBY) has begun to make its way into loan docs by at least one lender.
+Bloomberg’s Short-Term Bank Yield Index (BSBY) has begun to make its way into loan docs of numerous lenders.

 What is BSBY?